 CVA – Company Voluntary Arrangement

-- If you have historic debt that you are unable to keep up the payments for, then this process can help restructure the payments
+- If your company has historical debt that it is unable to keep up the payments for, then a CVA can help restructure the payments

-- It can help rescue your business for future trading
+- A CVA can help rescue your business for future trading

 What is a Company Voluntary Arrangement?